 New Zealand has a lot of things to be proud of: a can-do attitude, a relaxed way of life, a great environment and an increasingly diverse society.
 Those are all successes.
 But, in the words of the businessman John Paul DeJoria, “Success unshared is failure.”
 To be able to take part in all these things that make New Zealand a great country, people need a reasonable income.
 But too many people miss out because the rewards of the economy don’t always go where they should.

-Look at the Kristine Bartlett, for instance, who just won a big court case showing that aged care workers, who look after our elderly and vulnerable, have been massively underpaid for decades.
+Look at Kristine Bartlett, for instance, who some years back won a big court case showing that aged care workers, who look after our elderly and vulnerable, have been massively underpaid for decades.
 Meanwhile people can make millions just from buying houses and then flicking them on a few years later, having added nothing.

 While this is the country we’ve ended up with, it’s not the one we want.
 Years of polls show New Zealanders are very concerned about inequality.
 They show that we want a fair society, where people’s rewards match their contributions, and where we’re always looking to reach out a hand to those struggling, rather than kick them when they’re down.
 We want a society where every kid has the same chance to follow their dreams – and can have a decent life no matter what job they end up in.
 And we want a society where communities are strong and people feel connected to others.

 But all that’s being put in peril by inequality.
 New Zealand is becoming an increasingly unbalanced society, with an economy that’s been designed so that it delivers most of its rewards to those who are already doing well.
-In the last thirty years, incomes for our richest New Zealanders has more than doubled, while those of the poorest have barely increased – and in fact are lower now than they were in the 1980s if you take their increased housing costs into account.
+In the last thirty years, incomes for our richest New Zealanders have more than doubled, while those of the poorest have increased by just one-third – and in fact are barely above their 1980s levels if you take their increased housing costs into account.